guemax/GameOff2021/README.md

 ## How to play

-This game is currently in development and has only pre-releases (for Windows, macOS and Linux) yet.
+This game is currently in development and has only pre-releases (for Windows) yet.
 So if you would like to play it now, download the latest development executable [here](https://github.com/guemax/GameOff2021/releases) and run it.

 ### How to control the bug